Shelby

 is available to anyone who wants to change the operating system.

-Many Windows and Mac programs also exist for Linux, or they have a functional
+When it comes to software, many Windows and Mac programs also exist for Linux, or they

 Linux doesnt require a TPM chip.
-All the old computers that won't run Windows 11 work
+All the old computers that can't be upgraded to Windows

 There are dozens of Linux distros that are made for different purposes.
 These are just a